opencomputeproject/Time-Appliance-Project/Open-Grand-Master-Spec.md

 * They are HW appliances that usually target different GTM than a DC
 * They expose none standard and inconsistent Interfaces and SW feature-sets
-* Development cycles and the effort needed to add new features are large and expensive
+* Development cycles and the effort needed to add new features are long and expensive
 * It doesn’t rely on open-source software
 * The accuracy/stability grades aren’t in line with DC requirements